bitcoinerlab/coinselect/README.md

 For an introduction to Bitcoin descriptors, please refer to [@bitcoinerlab/descriptors](https://bitcoinerlab.com/modules/descriptors) if you're unfamiliar with them.

-## Important Notice
-**Project Status: In Development**

-Please be aware that this project is currently in its initial stages of development.
-The core functionalities, as described, are under active construction and have not yet been implemented / can change.

 ## Features

 - Utilizes Bitcoin Descriptor notation for expressing UTXOs and targets.